Apply for the European Master in Food Studies

 How to apply?

-Step 1: Application at Wageningen University for the Master Food Technology
+Step 1: Apply for the Master Food Technology at Wageningen University*

-Step 2: Application for the European Master in Food Studies
+Step 2: Apply for the European Master in Food Studies

-Exception are the graduates of BSc Food Technology and BSc Biotechnology from Wageningen University who can skip Step 1, as they are unconditionally accepted to MSc Food Technology – but not to the EMFS specialization; they should still apply for the EMFS programme (Step 2).
+*Graduates of BSc Food Technology and BSc Biotechnology from Wageningen University can skip Step 1, as they are unconditionally accepted to MSc Food Technology – but not to the EMFS specialization; they should still apply for the EMFS programme (Step 2).

 Step 1: Apply for MFT

-While applying for MFT, you can already indicate your interest and motivation for the EMFS specialization in the same motivation letter.
-But it is equally possible to choose later for the EMFS specialization and upload a second motivation letter while applying for EMFS(Step 2).
+You first need to apply for the Master Food Technology at Wageningen University.
+In the MFT motivation letter, you can already indicate your interest and motivation for the EMFS specialization.
+However, it is equally possible to choose the specialization later and upload a second motivation letter while applying for EMFS (Step 2).

 Step 2: Apply for EMFS

-• Two letters of recommendation to be sent directly to food.science@wur.nl by the referees – please use the format provided here: letter_of_recommendation (Word document).
+- Two letters of recommendation that must be emailed directly by the referees to food.science@wur.nl.
+Please use the format provided here: letter_of_recommendation (Word document).

 The final results of the EMFS application will be communicated as soon as possible after the deadline expires.